-SEND Information, Advice and Support Service
+SEND Information, Advice and Support Service (SENDIASS)

 - explaining how education settings can support children and young people with special educational needs/a disability

 - guiding you through the Education, Health and Care Needs assessment process

-- making sure your views influence the development of local policy and practice for children and young people with SEND
+- consulting parents, children and young people and ensuring your views influence the development of local policy and practice for children and young people with special educational needs and disability

 Hours of operation